-Patients with acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more may develop nonimmunologic thrombocytopenia, possibly secondary to deposition of platelets in the pulmonary capillary bed.
+Patients with the acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more may develop nonimmunologic thrombocytopenia, possibly secondary to deposition of platelets in the pulmonary capillary bed.

 Posttransfusion purpura involves immunologic platelet destruction indistinguishable from immune thrombocytopenia Immune Thrombocytopenia (ITP) Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
 Typically, it is chronic in adults, but it is usually acute and self-limited in children.
 Spleen size... read more (ITP), except for a history of a blood transfusion within the preceding 7 to 10 days.
 The patient, usually a woman, lacks a platelet antigen (PLA-1) present in most people.
 Transfusion with PLA-1–positive platelets stimulates formation of anti–PLA-1 antibodies, which (by an unknown mechanism) can react with the patient’s PLA-1–negative platelets.
 Severe thrombocytopenia results, taking 2 to 6 weeks to subside.
 Treatment with IV immune globulin (IVIG) is usually successful.

 Connective tissue (eg, systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more , antiphospholipid antibody syndrome Antiphospholipid Antibody Syndrome (APS) Antiphospholipid antibody syndrome is an autoimmune disorder in which patients have autoantibodies to phospholipid-bound proteins.
 Venous or arterial thrombi may occur.
-The pathophysiology is... read more ) or lymphoproliferative disorders (eg, chronic lymphocytic leukemia [CLL or LGL leukemia] Chronic Lymphocytic Leukemia (CLL) Chronic lymphocytic leukemia (CLL) is characterized by progressive accumulation of phenotypically mature malignant B lymphocytes.
+The pathophysiology is... read more ) or lymphoproliferative disorders (eg, chronic lymphocytic leukemia [CLL] Chronic Lymphocytic Leukemia (CLL) Chronic lymphocytic leukemia (CLL) is characterized by progressive accumulation of phenotypically mature malignant B lymphocytes.
 Primary sites of disease include peripheral blood, bone marrow... read more ) can cause secondary ITP.
 Corticosteroids and the usual treatments for immune thrombocytopenia Treatment Immune thrombocytopenia (ITP) is a bleeding disorder usually without anemia or leukopenia.
 Typically, it is chronic in adults, but it is usually acute and self-limited in children.
-Spleen size... read more are often effective; treating the underlying disorder does not always lengthen remission and may not be necessary.
+Spleen size... read more are often effective; treating the underlying disorder does not always lengthen remission.

 Commonly used drugs that occasionally induce thrombocytopenia include

-Drug-induced thrombocytopenia occurs typically when a drug bound to the platelet creates a new and “foreign” antigen, causing an immune reaction.
+Except for heparin, drug-induced thrombocytopenia occurs typically when a drug bound to the platelet or a carrier protein creates a new and “foreign” antigen, causing an immune reaction.
 This disorder is indistinguishable from ITP except for the history of drug ingestion.
 When the drug is stopped, the platelet count typically begins to increase within 1 to 2 days and recovers to normal within 7 days.
-(A table of drugs reported to cause thrombocytopenia, together with analysis of the evidence for a causal relation of the drug to thrombocytopenia, is available at Platelets on the Web.)

-Heparin should be stopped immediately in any patient who becomes thrombocytopenic and develops a new thrombosis or whose platelet count decreases by more than 50% while tests are done to detect antibodies to heparin bound to platelet factor 4.
+Heparin should be stopped immediately in any patient who becomes thrombocytopenic and develops a new thrombosis or whose platelet count decreases by more than 50% pending results of tests done to detect antibodies to heparin bound to platelet factor 4.
 Anticoagulation with a nonheparin anticoagulant (eg, argatroban, bivalirudin, fondaparinux) should be substituted at least until platelet recovery.

 Low-molecular-weight heparin (LMWH) is less immunogenic than unfractionated heparin but cannot be used to anticoagulate patients with heparin-induced thrombocytopenia because most HIT antibodies cross-react with LMWH.
 Fondaparinux is an acceptable alternative in many patients but given its long 17-hour half-life, is not appropriate in those patients who may soon need a procedure or have a high bleeding risk.
-Warfarin should not be substituted for heparin in patients with heparin-induced thrombocytopenia and, if long-term anticoagulation is required, should be started only after the platelet count has recovered.
+Warfarin should not be substituted for heparin in patients with heparin-induced thrombocytopenia, and if long-term anticoagulation is required.
+Warfarin should be started only after the platelet count has recovered.

 Other infections, such as systemic viral infections (eg, Epstein-Barr virus Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more , cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
 A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
 Severe... read more ), rickettsial infections (eg, Rocky Mountain spotted fever Rocky Mountain Spotted Fever (RMSF) Rocky Mountain spotted fever (RMSF) is caused by Rickettsia rickettsii and transmitted by ixodid ticks.
 Symptoms are high fever, severe headache, and rash.
 (See also Overview of Rickettsial... read more ), and bacterial sepsis, are often associated with thrombocytopenia.

-Thrombocytopenia, typically asymptomatic, occurs late in gestation in about 5% of normal pregnancies (gestational thrombocytopenia); it is usually mild (platelet counts < 70,000/mcL are rare), requires no treatment, and resolves after delivery.
+Thrombocytopenia, typically asymptomatic, occurs late in gestation in about 5% of normal pregnancies (gestational thrombocytopenia); it is usually mild (platelet counts < 70,000/mcL [< 70 × 109/L] are rare), requires no treatment, and resolves after delivery.
 However, severe thrombocytopenia may develop in pregnant women with preeclampsia Preeclampsia and Eclampsia Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
 Eclampsia is unexplained generalized seizures in patients with preeclampsia.
-Diagnosis... read more and the HELLP syndrome (hemolysis, elevated liver enzymes, and low platelets); such women typically require immediate delivery, and platelet transfusion is considered if platelet count is < 20,000/mcL (or < 50,000/mcL if delivery is to be cesarean).
+Diagnosis... read more and the HELLP syndrome (hemolysis, elevated liver enzymes, and low platelets); such women typically require immediate delivery, and platelet transfusion is considered if platelet count is < 20,000/mcL (20 × 109/L), or < 50,000/mcL (< 50 × 109/L) if delivery is to be cesarean.